Jrho19/getting_rest/README.md

 # README

 This is an exercise building a RESTful API in Rails.
-It also includes, but not limited to Integration Tests, CRUD operations, and Rake Tasks to import data from a CSV file.
+It also includes, but is not limited to Integration Tests, CRUD operations, and Rake Tasks to import data from a CSV file.

 Within the application you will find an API built to accommodate version control and formatted to JSON.
 The use of a gem named "Active Model Serializers" helps with convention.